The Problem with Working from Home

 Schedule time every day to check in with coworkers.
 Video or audio chat is ideal, as these allow you to have a proper conversation.
 Arrange calls ahead of time to ensure chats are welcome breaks not inconvenient interruptions.

-Affordable Essentials That Can Help You Stay on Track
+Affordable Essentials to Help You Stay Motivated When Working from Home

 Never underestimate how much of a difference some basic work-from-home products can make.
 All the following are essential for anyone who works from home.